hieuvp/learning-kubernetes/09-kubernetes-service-accounts/README.md

 ### Creation of a Role

+A ServiceAccount is not that useful unless certain rights are bound to it.
+Rights are known as Role or ClusterRole in Kubernetes.
+They are associated with a ServiceAccount, with RoleBinding and ClusterRoleBinding respectively.

+A Role (the same applies to a ClusterRole) contains a list of rules.
+Each rule defines some actions that can be performed (e.g: list, get, watch) against a list of resources (e.g: Pod, Service, Secret) within apiGroups (eg: core, apps/v1).
+While a Role defines rights for a specific namespace, the scope of a ClusterRole is the entire cluster.

+The following specification defines a Role allowing to list all the Pods in the default namespace.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=labs/list-pods.yaml) -->
 <!-- The below code snippet is automatically added from labs/list-pods.yaml -->
 ```yaml